BNortonnul/Mindforger-CSS-AHK-Script/README.md

 First, install the latest AutoHotkey.
 Then, click on the script to turn it on.
 This is done every system restart.
 A "mfutils.cfg", included with "mfutils_r2.ahk", must be included in the same folder for it to run.
 Place it to your convenience.

 ---

+## MISCELLANEOUS ADVICE

+* Mindforger distinguishes between "in-note" headers and "note division" headers based entirely on whether there is a space before the header (if there is no space, it's a note divider).
+This is why imports get a header-derived note layout.
+  * The editor will, regardless of whether there is a space in front, make it have one.
+This means that new notes cannot be created in MindForger's editor.
+(Without bug exploitation)
+  * If you make a custom stencil, you must then always have a space before headers, or otherwise the first header to break this rule will have everything below it appear, but nothing above.
+* AltN + R (Refactor) has a search bar.
+This is very useful for quickly moving information packets around.
+* If you place three dashes below a piece of text, without at least a line dividing the two, it will turn into a header, and be recognized in a buggy way as a separate note.
+This is useful kind of, but it creates more dashes, and a new metadata tag, every single time you reopen the file, leading to unnecessary bloating.
+  * To avoid this, NEVER place a line of text directly above a line divider.
+Otherwise, you'll create some bizarre later-on file divisions.
+  * You can use this regex to "fix" bugged note-headers like this into normal ones.
+But it will reset the time (which occurs regardless because of the constant header-replacing, so not a big deal).
+  * FROM: (^[^#].*[^."?!\r\n])\r\n([^\d#•])
+  * TO: ##\1 <!-- Metadata: type: Note; created: 2021-02-08 21:29:21; reads: 1; read: 2021-02-08 22:26:55; revision: 1; modified: 2021-02-08 21:29:21; --> \r\n

+* Notebooks (.md files) will preserve their original filename when renamed, but the name WITHIN the notebook will change, and that's what MF shows you.
+* Bizarrely, exiting and entering a file both count as "reads".
+Test it yourself.
+* The number of reads in a file refers to you entering it, and has no correspondence to notes within it.
+* The "word list" associations only check for like words within the particular MD file; no separators are tolerated.

 I wrote this entire thing and then lost it so I wrote it again.
 It is 1 am.